rails/rails/guides/source/active_support_instrumentation.md

 The block receives the following arguments:

-* The name of the event
+* Name of the event
 * Time when it started
 * Time when it finished
 * A unique ID for the instrumenter that fired the event
-* The payload (described in future sections)
+* The payload for the event

 ```ruby
 ActiveSupport::Notifications.subscribe "process_action.action_controller" do |name, started, finished, unique_id, data|